shehroze321/shari-portfolio/README.md

 - Submit function on modal form should reset - this currently does not work.

 #### General maintenance
-- CodeSonia should always remain consistent, relevant and provide accurate information.
+- Muhammad Shehroze should always remain consistent, relevant and provide accurate information.
 For this reason, every year, the website will be updated with new information.

 [Back To Features](#features)